utshomax/postman-docs/src/pages/docs/postman-flows/reference/blocks-list.md

 <img alt="Output block" src="https://assets.postman.com/postman-docs/v10/output-block-v10.jpg" width="249px"/>

 Displays the information input.
 The dropdown menu allows you to select from JSON, charts, tables, videos, images, and more.
-For more information and examples on the output block, see [Creating charts, tables, and output](/docs/postman-flows/tutorials/creating-charts-tables-and-output/).
+For more information and examples on the output block, see [Creating output displays](/docs/postman-flows/tutorials/creating-ouput-displays/).